MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 VM networks are abstract objects that act as an interface to logical networks.
 In a virtualized network environment, by using the VM networks, you can abstract virtual machines from the underlying logical network.

+::: moniker range="sc-vmm-2022"

+VMM 2022 provides dual stack support for VM networks.

+::: moniker-end

 A logical network can have one or more VM networks associated with it based on its isolation settings.

 The following two types of isolation settings are supported in SDN fabric:

-- **Network virtualization** : If a logical network is isolated using network virtualization, you can create multiple VM networks for this logical network.
+- **Network virtualization**: If a logical network is isolated using network virtualization, you can create multiple VM networks for this logical network.
 Within a VM network, tenants can use any IP addresses regardless of the IP addresses used on other VM networks.
 As a service provider, you can host workloads from multiple tenants on a single logical network.
 Tenants can also configure network connections on these VM networks.

-- **No Isolation** :  If a logical network has no isolation, then, only a single VM network can be associated with it.
+- **No Isolation**:  If a logical network has no isolation, then, only a single VM network can be associated with it.
 As a service provider, you can host infrastructure workloads using this type of isolation settings.

 >[!NOTE]
 > VLAN isolation is not supported in SDN fabric.

 ## Before you start